Best Off Road GPS [Review & Guide]

 - Temperature senor

 - 3 axis compass with barometric altimeter

 - Very nostalgic retro display – has the look and feel of an old Nokia phone

-- Build quality is good, battery life is okay, and user manual is awful.
+- Build quality is good, battery life is okay, and the user manual is awful.

 - Feels very dated despite the ample features.

-- Dual battery system allows GPS to stay active as long as you have spares
+- A dual battery system allows GPS to stay active as long as you have spares

 - Durable and waterproof